Early applicantion deadline for Fall 2023 admissions is January 15, 2023.

 If it has been more than four years since the the applicant has attended an academic institution, two of these letters may come from professional colleagues capable of commenting on the applicant's probability of success in a rigorous graduate program.

-In specific instances, the Media Arts MFA Admisions Committee may require an interview of applicants under consideration.
+- In specific instances, the Media Arts MFA Admissions Committee may require an interview of applicants under consideration.
 This interview may take place in person, via telephone or video conference.

 Note: to be considered for an assistanship, you should submit a completed application by the earliier deadline.